F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 <br>

 ### Parameter Values
 bigip_modules:
  - modules: [afm,am,apm,asm,avr,dos,fps,gtm,ilx,lc,ltm,pem,swg,urldb]
  - levels: [custom,dedicated,minimum,nominal,none]

+ ### Sending statistical information to F5
+ All of the F5 templates now have an option to send anonymous statistical data to F5 Networks to help us improve future templates.
+ None of the information we collect is personally identifiable, and only includes:

+ - Customer ID: this is a hash of the project ID, not the actual ID
+ - Deployment ID: hash of stack ID
+ - F5 template name
+ - F5 template version
+ - Cloud Name
+ - Region: this is a hash of the region (if supplied as parameter)
+ - BIG-IP version
+ - F5 license type
+ - F5 Cloud libs version
+ - F5 script name

+ This information is critical to the future improvements of templates, but should you decide to select **No**, information will not be sent to F5.

 ## Filing Issues
 If you find an issue, we would love to hear about it.
 You have a choice when it comes to filing issues:
   - Use the **Issues** link on the GitHub menu bar in this repository for items such as enhancement or feature requests and non-urgent bug fixes.
 Tell us as much as you can about what you found and how you found it.